-After you've been connected and checked how your appointments appear to patients, you can promote the app to your patients to encourage them to use it, so that they and your practice benefit.
+After you've checked how your appointments appear to patients, you can promote the app to your patients to encourage them to use it, so that they and your practice benefit.

 In the pilot we found that sending text messages to patients was the most effective method.
 Around 20% of patients clicked on the web address and visited our website for more information.
 Some practices were worried that texts would generate a lot of phone calls from patients, but in fact very few patients contacted their practice after they received a text message.
 We recommend you send texts out during the afternoon as the peak time for new registrations to the NHS App is from 4 pm.
 You must make sure you have a lawful basis under the General Data Protection Regulations (GDPR) to send promotional messages by text or email.